Skip to content

 Git for Windows

 This feature requires Rapise 7.3+.
-By default Rapise is using LibGit2Sharp library to clone Git repositories.
-It is a great library and it works in 99% of cases.
-However if you are behind a proxy you may need to configure RapiseLauncher to use Git for Windows instead of LibGit2Sharp.
-Configuration is simple.
-Just create a file c:\Users\Public\Documents\Rapise\GitClone.cmd with the following content:
+By default, Rapise uses the LibGit2Sharp library to clone Git repositories.
+It is a robust library and works in 99% of cases.
+However, if you are behind a proxy, you may need to configure RapiseLauncher to use Git for Windows instead of LibGit2Sharp.
+Configuration is simple: just create a file c:\Users\Public\Documents\Rapise\GitClone.cmd with the following content:

 echo %GitUrlWithoutProtocol%